Go back

 What is an Audit?

-The Internal Audit office operates with limited resources and must constantly evaluate the most effective and efficient use of those resources.
+The Office of Internal Audit operates with limited resources and must constantly evaluate the most effective and efficient use of those resources.
 Resources are deployed pursuant to an annual audit plan.
-The annual audit plan is developed through a systematic and disciplined approach and with the input of university officials and the university Board of Trustees.
+The annual audit plan is developed through a systematic and disciplined approach, with the input of university officials and the university Board of Trustees.

 Types of Audits